-The information below has been copied directly from the NDIS website and can be accessed at https://www.ndis.gov.au/about-us/what-ndis
+The information below was copied directly from the NDIS website at https://www.ndis.gov.au/understanding/what-ndis

-The NDIS gives all Australians peace of mind that if their child or loved one is born with or acquires a permanent and significant disability they will get the support they need.
+- Insurance: The NDIS gives all Australians peace of mind if they, their child or loved one is born with or acquires a permanent and significant disability, they will get the support they need.

 - Scheme: The NDIS is not a welfare system.
 The NDIS is designed to help people get the support they need so their skills and independence improve over time.